Celebrating 10 Years

 Set Realistic Goals

-Setting realistic, achievable goals is a cornerstone of many therapeutic approaches, including Cognitive Behavioral Therapy (CBT).
+Setting realistic, achievable goals is a cornerstone of many therapeutic approaches, including Cognitive behavioral therapy (CBT).
 Break down larger goals into smaller, manageable steps, and track your progress.
 For instance, if you’re working on improving your social skills, set goals like initiating one conversation per week and gradually increase the frequency as you gain confidence.

 Use Reminders and Cues